ACINQ/eclair/source/index.html.md

 ```

 Updates the fee policy for the specified _channelId_, a new update for this channel will be broadcasted to the network.
+The endpoint supports receiving multiple channel id(s) or short channel id(s), to update multiple channel you can use the
+parameters `channelIds` or `shortChannelIds` below.

 ### HTTP Request